-Modifying or Deleting Items Contained in RulesIf you modify an item that is contained in an installed Policy, the change does not take effect on the Spans unless you reinstall the Policy.
-For example, if you have specified a Directory Group in an installed Policy, and then later add a Listing to the Group, you must reinstall the Policy.See "Dirty Policy Indicator" on page 50 for more information about how
+Modifying or Deleting Items Contained in Rules

+If you modify an item that is contained in an installed Policy, the change does not take effect on the Spans unless you reinstall the Policy.
+For example, if you have specified a Directory Group in an installed Policy, and then later add a Listing to the Group, you must reinstall the Policy.

-See "Dirty Policy Indicator" on page 59 for more information about how changes affect installed Policies.
+See "Dirty Policy Indicator" on page 60 for more information about how changes affect installed Policies.